kirksmi/gemini/README.md

   * The program will output a warning if the threshold is poorly chosen.
 The default value (0.2 - 0.4) should work for most cases.

 * `probTFgene`: Gives the probabilities estimated for each interaction.

-## GEMINI (Gene Expression and Metabolism Integrated for Network Inference)
-**GEMINI** directly connects regulatory interactions to observable phenotypes and allows rapid assessment of inferred regulatory interactions using a metabolic network.

 ## Contributions
 Contributions are welcome!
 Please read the contributions guide to get started.
 Also feel free to submit bugs, feature requests, and pull requests.